-Acorn Morris has always featured Ilmington in our repertoire along with a few Border dances.
-Over the years other traditions have been introduced and currently we also perform dances from Bampton, Fieldtown, Kirtlington, Lichfield and Ducklington.
-Although we have always managed to keep performing, our numbers have dipped at times during the years so we have also included several 3 and 4-man dances (some adapted by ourselves) in our repertoire.
-Our musicians have changed over the years also, but have nearly always been melodeon and/or accordion players often with fiddle and whistle accompaniment.
+Our repertoire originally featured the Ilmington tradition along with a few Border dances.
+Other traditions have since been introduced including Bampton, Fieldtown, Kirtlington, Lichfield and Ducklington and in 2018 we added Stretton on the Fosse.
+We have also included several 3 and 4-man dances some of which we have adapted ourselves.
+Our musicians have also changed over the years, but have nearly always been accordion, melodeon and/or concertina players with fiddle, drum and whistle accompaniment.

 So, if you want to be part of a living tradition combining exercise and fun, why not come along?
 We meet on Wed. evenings 8.00-9.15pm in Room QW03, Quad West, University of York St. John from September to May.
 The 2nd Wednesday of each month is an open session for anybody to come & see what it's all about.

 On Wednesday evenings in the summer months we perform in York and the surrounding area.

 Room QW03 is in Quad West (Buildings button)